GSA/digitalgov.gov/content/resources/an-introduction-to-data-visualization.md

 When you create a data visualization, your goal should be to transform data into actionable information.
 This process can take many forms, but making a visualization typically involves the following seven steps.

 ### Step 1.
-Establish and understand the research question.
+Establish and understand the research question

 A clear, focused [research question](https://guides.18f.gov/ux-guide/research/plan/#research-questions) will guide the scope of your analysis.
 You may need to break down your research question into multiple components, which may be more clear to address in more than one visualization.